DS4SD/icdar23-doclaynet/docs/task.md

 ### Metric

 Your submissions on EvalAI will be evaluated using the Mean Average Precision (mAP) @ Intersection-over-Union (IoU) [0.50:0.95] metric, as used in the [COCO](https://cocodataset.org/) object detection competition.
 In detail, we will calculate the average precision for a sequence of IoU thresholds ranging from 0.50 to 0.95 with a step size of 0.05.
-This metric is computed for every document cateogry in the competition-dataset.
+This metric is computed for every document category in the competition-dataset.
 Then the mean of the average precisions on all categories is computed as the final score.

 ### Submission